 Place the fish in a roasting tin, layer the topping on top of it and melt it under the grill for a couple of minutes.

 Just placing it under the grill gives a magical effect: the topping just hugs the fish like they were meant to be together.

-Serve on a bed of vegetables and surround with the sauce and enjoy with a chilled glass of white Burgundy.
+Serve on a bed of vegetables and surround with my favourite smoked tea beurre blanc sauce.
+Enjoy with a chilled glass of white Burgundy.